 Adults must lead by example.
 We must establish a fair and beneficial environment for the LGBTQI-GNC and Two-Spirit youth who enter the juvenile justice system.
 This includes educating their peers to promote understanding and discourage bullying behaviors, as well as training staff to meet the unique needs of this population.

 OJJDP’s work in this area is based on the needs defined by LGBTQI-GNC youth and their advocates.
 In 2014, the office held a listening session titled "Creating and Sustaining Fair and Beneficial Environments of LGBTQ Youth."
-We recently released a report on ideas emerging from the session.
+We recently released a report - PDF on ideas emerging from the session.
 In September 2015, the office awarded a grant to Impact Justice to analyze the disparities in the pathways into incarceration for LGBTQI-GNC girls arrested for prostitution.

 OJJDP also maintains a steadfast focus on improving the lives of LGBTQI-GNC youth through our mentoring programs.
 Organizations funded under our Mentoring Opportunities for Youth program and Mentoring for Child Victims of Commercial Sexual Exploitation and Domestic Sex Trafficking initiative are providing high-quality mentoring services to LGBTQI-GNC youth.